-Willie and the Beanstalk is a contest is open to high school, middle school, elementary school, 4-H, and/or FFA teams scientific principles surrounding plant growth.
+Willie and the Beanstalk is a contest is open to high school, middle school, elementary school, 4-H, and/or FFA teams interested in the scientific principles surrounding plant growth.
 The challenge is to grow the largest soybean plant in a 40-day time span and document this effort.